All States/Hawaii/Kaneohe/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before covering, final inspection before occupancy.
-Additional inspections for electrical rough-in, plumbing rough-in, and insulation as applicable.
+Foundation inspection before concrete pour, framing inspection before covering, rough electrical/plumbing before closing walls, final inspection before occupancy.
+Additional inspections required for structural modifications.

 §4